 A health emergency can present unique challenges for kinesiologists that extend beyond disruption to daily practice.
-In a health emergency such as a pandemic, kinesiologists may be re-deployed to another setting they are not familiar with or have never worked and asked to perform tasks outside their normal practice or personal sphere of competence.
+In a health emergency such as a pandemic, kinesiologists may be redeployed (or offer their services voluntarily) to an unfamiliar practice setting.
+As part of a redeployment, kinesiologists may be asked to perform tasks outside their normal practice or personal sphere of competence.
 Kinesiologists may also be asked to manage a team of health professionals during a health emergency.

-The Ontario Government has the authority to make orders directing the activities of regulated health professionals during health emergencies, including re-deployment.
-These orders can give employers such as hospitals and long-term care homes the authority to re-order staff priorities to address infection control, care of patients/clients and develop, modify, and implement re-deployment plans including:
+The Ontario Government has the authority to make orders and update regulations and legislation directing the activities of regulated health professionals during health emergencies.
+These orders can give employers such as hospitals and long-term care homes the authority to re-order staff priorities to address infection control, care of patients by:

-- re-deploying staff to work in pandemic assessment centres;
+- redeploying staff to work in pandemic assessment and/or vaccination centres;

 - changing the assignment of work, including assigning non-bargaining unit employees or contractors to perform bargaining unit work;

 - bringing in emergency service workers who did not previously work for the employer; and

 - providing appropriate training or education as needed to staff to achieve the purposes of a redeployment plan.